rossmounce/processing-zootaxa/zootaxa-mining.md

 Zootaxa 3440: 68 (27 Aug.
 2012)
 Anker, A. (2012) “Revision of the western Atlantic members of the Alpheus armillatus H. Milne Edwards, 1837 species complex (Decapoda, Alpheidae), with description of seven new species”.
 Zootaxa, 3386, 1–109.

-FIX -> Download the preview PDF instead (its the same, it's a 1-page erratum): wget http://www.mapress.com/zootaxa/2012/f/z03440p068f.pdf
+FIX -> Download the preview PDF instead (it's the same, it's a 1-page erratum article): wget http://www.mapress.com/zootaxa/2012/f/z03440p068f.pdf

 Create a plaintext copy of each unique fulltext article PDF using pdftotext: